substratusai/substratusai.github.io/docs/introduction.md

 # Introduction

-Substratus is a cross cloud substrate for training and serving AI models.
+Substratus is a cross cloud substrate for training and serving ML models.
 Substratus extends the Kubernetes control plane to orchestrate ML operations through the addition of new API endpoints: Model, ModelServer, Dataset, and Notebook.

 ## Why Substratus?